• Overview

 Deploying my first application on Platform.sh

-I created a Node.js application (you can find it here) for a deployment demo on Cloud Foundry.
+I created a Node.js application for a deployment demo on Cloud Foundry.
 The application displays a virtual library where a user can add, delete, and update books.
 The user can also create a new genre for books or update one.
 Now let’s use the application to test the deployment experience on Platform.sh.

 Prerequisites